 ]]>

-http://livelaughlovedo.com/the-70-best-albums-of-2025-so-far-popmatters/feed/ 0
+http://livelaughlovedo.com/culture-and-society/the-70-best-albums-of-2025-so-far-popmatters/feed/ 0

-10 Should-Be-Classic Songs About Longing » PopMatters http://livelaughlovedo.com/10-should-be-classic-songs-about-longing-popmatters/ http://livelaughlovedo.com/10-should-be-classic-songs-about-longing-popmatters/#respond Tue, 24 Jun 2025 04:04:16 +0000 http://livelaughlovedo.com/2025/06/24/10-should-be-classic-songs-about-longing-popmatters/ [ad_1]
+10 Should-Be-Classic Songs About Longing » PopMatters http://livelaughlovedo.com/culture-and-society/10-should-be-classic-songs-about-longing-popmatters/ http://livelaughlovedo.com/culture-and-society/10-should-be-classic-songs-about-longing-popmatters/#respond Tue, 24 Jun 2025 04:04:16 +0000 http://livelaughlovedo.com/2025/06/24/10-should-be-classic-songs-about-longing-popmatters/ [ad_1]

 As I wrote in a blog, “Longing in music takes many forms, whether in the sharp whine of a pedal steel guitar, the weary cry of a muted trumpet, the pulsating digital beat of an 808 kit, the blending of human voices suggesting loss and grief—and most obviously, in lyrics.”
 Songs with questions, instructions, or desires all count as “longing songs.”